Kapendev/parin/TOUR.md

 ### Managed Resources

-Managed resources are cached by their path and grouped based on the tag they were loaded with.
+Managed resources are cached by their path they were loaded with.
 To free these resources, use the `freeResources` function or the `free` method on the resource identifier.
 The resource identifier is automatically invalidated when the resource is freed.